Annapurna trekking – an amazing adventure!

 Such an adventure like the Annapurna trekking in Nepal requires right the preparation.
 In this part of the article we will provide you essential information about the steps you need to take prior to your first Himalaya expedition as well as the things that should be considered.
 Let’s take a closer look at the packing and preparing your body for this challenge.
 It was vital to take some time to make yourself ready to fully enjoy the expedition of your lifetime.
 Those days spent on the trek, in mountain villages among cordial and hospitable people will leave beautiful memories for the long years to come.
 Who does not dream of a trip to the Himalayas?
 As appealing as it sounds you must be aware that not your all-inclusive holiday in Spain with the same warm and sunny weather every day.
 Take into consideration that you have to educate yourself in the field of the high mountains trekking, before you even book a flight, especially if you are a novice.

-For those who already trekked the Nepali trails and want to learn some new things and for the newbies here are some useful tips about the preparation for the first Annapurna trekking.
+For those who already trekked the Nepali trails and want to learn some new things and for the newbies here are some useful tips about the preparation.

 - Backpacking – packing for holidays on the beach seems complicated?
 Get ready for the Himalayas.
 If you choose Annapurna for your trekking expedition you should be prepared for a variety of climate zones and high amplitude of temperatures.
 Be reasonable and carefully select your equipment so forget about an extra pair of cute jeans or the hair curler.
 Your chosen clothes should have some thermal property and be easily adapted to your body temperature.
 It is crucial especially in high mountains.
 Comfortable garments will guarantee the full enjoyment of the journey.
 Your backpack should weigh 5+kg.

-Here is a list of essentials for Annapurna Circuit, Base Camp or other treks: sleeping bag, good waterproof hiking boots, at least 2 or 3 pairs of hiking socks, goose jacket, waterproof jacket, trekking pants, fleece jumpers, thermal tops, breathable underwear, beanie, neckband, sunhat, sunglasses, gloves, first aid kit, water bottle with filters.
+Here is a list of essentials for Annapurna Circuit, Base Camp or other treks: sleeping bag, good waterproof hiking boots with ankle support, at least 2 or 3 pairs of hiking socks, goose jacket (although some travelers prefer just padded jackets), waterproof jacket, trekking pants, fleece jumpers, thermal tops, breathable underwear, beanie, neckband, sunhat, sunglasses, gloves, first aid kit, water bottle with filters.

-- Team – while some of the trekkers prefer lone trips, it is recommended to set off on a trip around Annapurna in a group, especially if you are the beginner.
+- Team – while some of the trekkers prefer lone trips, it is recommended to set off on a trip around in a group, especially if you are the beginner.
 Traveling with professional guides and some friends has many benefits.
 It is a very convenient and safe option, as the accommodation, food, and permits are already organized by the agency.
-However, pick wisely your trekking partners.
+As a Nepalese company with many years of experience is a proven choice when it comes to the Annapurna trekking organizer.
+However, pick wisely your partners.
 Bear in mind that your best friend or fiancé is not necessarily the best choice if your physical conditions are different.
+Sometimes even a colleague from work or further acquaintance can be a better companion.
+It is important though that he is trustworthy and has similar trekking experience.
 Consider the size of your team – the more people are in a group, the slower the expedition moves.
 This is why the optimum is 2-4 members with whom you will spend several days and nights.

 - When to go? – as was already mentioned earlier in this article, there are only a few months during a year that are best for trekking in Nepal.
 You can choose a spring (March to May) or autumn (September to November) expedition.
 The weather in the foothills, like Kathmandu, is quite warm then and it wavers between 25 to 30°C or more.
 Although the higher you climb the colder it gets.
 Mind you that at nights the temperatures fall below zero.
 During these months you don’t have to worry that the peaks, such as Thorong La Pas, will be snowed under.
-The rest of the year is not suitable for trekking, especially throughout the monsoon season in Nepali summer.
+The rest of the year is not suitable for Annapurna trekking, especially throughout the monsoon season in Nepali summer.
 Despite the good meteorological conditions there can always occur some anomalies and sudden weather changes typical for mountain climates.
 Be sensible – listen to the guides and locals, regularly check the forecasts.
+If the date of a company trip is too close from now, wait a few more months.
+It is better to spend extra time on physical and mental preparation than to risk injuries or unpleasant experiences.

-- Acclimatization – while trekking to the high elevations your body needs to adapt to the new conditions where the oxygen in the air is on an insufficient level.
+- Acclimatization – to the high elevations your body needs to adapt to the new conditions where the oxygen in the air is on an insufficient level.
 Altitude sickness is not something that occurs only among beginners, as even the most experienced mountaineers suffer from it.
 This step of preparation cannot be done in your home but on the actual expedition.
 In order to acclimate to a higher altitude, you need to stay hydrated while trekking, eat enough snacks with proteins and the most important, gradually increase the elevation.
 Move at your own pace and avoid gaining height more than 300 meters per day.
 The Annapurna Circuit Trek was designed so the altitude changes were as gentle as possible.
+The trip plan includes time to adapt to all conditions.
+Therefore, the trip time may be extended depending on the need for longer stops.

 The massif of Annapurna has been attracted mountaineers and trekkers with its impressive splendor for decades.
 With thirty peaks above 6,000 meters and the highest one of 8,091 meters, it is a perfect scenery for a voyage.
 There are many trails that some of them circle the mountain and others lead to the base camp or the picturesque valleys making the Annapurna the queen of the trekking routes.